mxbees/libtech_level-up/Mod-01_theCLI/cd.md

     $ pwd
     /c/Users/[me]/Documents/ProfDev/webinars

-As long as you know the file path, you can move as far down it as you want.
+As long as you know the filepath, you can move as far down it as you want.
 You'll learn in a bit what you can do when you get there.

 # Backing It Up!